ustc-fmh/ecc_pipe/README.md

-# ecc_pipe: A pipeline for detecting eccDNA from NGS/TGS
+# eccDNA_pipe: A pipeline for detecting eccDNA from NGS/TGS
 A pipeline for detecting Extrachromosomal Circular DNA from NGS/TGS in Circle-Map, AmpliconArchitect, CReSIL

 ## Installation instructions